 Faking Death or Injury

 There are some huskies that will play dead or fake an injury.
-They do this either attempting to avoid your command or they want to be a ham for attention.
+They do this either to ignore your command or to be a ham for attention.

 How Can You Stop Your Husky Being So Dramatic?